AdamSobieski/Narratology/Content/Concepts.md

 }
 ```

-Concept-related functionalities can be provided via extension methods which attempt to retrieve and subsequently utilize service interfaces.
+Concept-related functionalities can be provided via extension methods which attempt to retrieve and subsequently utilize services by interface.

 ## Retrieving Concepts